simonkowallik/as3ninja/README.md

 AS3 Ninja let's you decide to scale between declarative and imperative paradigms to fit your needs.

+What AS3 Ninja doesn't do:

+- It does not provide you with a UI to create configurations
+- It does not deploy AS3 configurations

 ## Features

 - Validate your AS3 Declarations against the AS3 Schema (via API, eg. for CI/CD)